 Running water whilst you brush your teeth, shave or wash your face is a bad (and expensive) habit that many of us are guilty of.
 You can save a significant amount of water by closing taps when water isn’t needed.
 You could also fit tap aerators which, like shower flow regulators, will use air to reduce the amount of water dispensed by your taps without affecting the pressure.

 8. Get a water meter

 Just as smart meters help you monitor your energy usage, water meters help you keep track of your water usage throughout your home.
 Use this device to find out where you could reduce water usage and cut costs — it could also enable more accurate bills.
 Contact your water provider to find out whether you are eligible for a water meter.

 Finally, another simple method that can help you cut costs is switching energy suppliers.
 By comparing home energy, you could lower the amount that you are charged to heat your water.

-Our quick and easy comparison tool could help you find the best deal for your home and needs.
+Our quick and easy energy quote comparison engine could help you find the best deal for your home and needs.

 Alternatively, take a look at our energy guides for more advice on energy saving.